We are officially-unofficially into the beginning of my favourite season!

 Perfect for fans of Caroline B. Cooney, Ally Carter, and Jennifer Brown, The Color of Lies blurs the lines between black-and-white facts and the kaleidoscope of reality.

-My First Reaction: I’m not sure how I feel about this one, but I’m going to give it a shot.
+My Fucking Thoughts: I’m not sure how I feel about this one, but I’m going to give it a shot.
 If it turns out to be more of a romance than a mystery I’ll be writing a strongly worded review on here full of f-bombs.

 🔪Who I Am by Sarah Simpson